My intention was to prove that with a basic idea for a story, it would be straightforward to start with a simple poem and develop things from there.

 The title had to be relevant, and at the same time capture the imagination.
 It had to convince prospective readers that there was a good story to follow.

-I left the story for a couple of days, and then did my first proper edit.
+I left the story for a couple of days and then did my first proper edit.
 I left it another two days and did another edit.
-I’ve no doubt I’ll try to improve on what I have now, but for anybody who’d like to see the finished article:
+For anybody who’d like to see the finished article: